stashed/docs/docs/guides/volumesnapshot/deployment/index.md

 namespace/demo created
 ```

-> Note: YAML files used in this tutorial are stored in [/docs/examples/guides/volumesnapshot](/docs/examples/guides/volumesnapshot) directory of [stashed/docs](https://github.com/stashed/docs) repository.
+> Note: YAML files used in this tutorial are stored in [/docs/guides/volumesnapshot/deployment/examples](/docs/guides/volumesnapshot/deployment/examples/) directory of [stashed/docs](https://github.com/stashed/docs) repository.

 ## Take Volume Snapshot

-Here, we are going to deploy a Deployment with two PVCs and generate some sample data on it.
-Then, we are going to take snapshot of those PVCs using Stash.
+Here, we are going to deploy a Deployment with two PVCs and generate some sample data in it.
+Then, we are going to take snapshot of these PVCs using Stash.

 **Create PersistentVolumeClaim :**